 Drug advertising has both positive and negative ramifications.

 Ethics are always a popular topic in the healthcare and supply chain industries, so it wasn’t a surprise when Everett was asked his opinion on ethical practices of drug advertising.
 In his opinion, there is both a good and bad side to the issue.
-On the positive side, advertising a new drug can be helpful in raising awareness for treatments patients could receive.
-For example, if a patient has a minor condition they previously worked with their doctor to manage but never found a solution for, they might abandon their efforts.
-With the help of advertising, they become more aware about new medications that could treat their condition.
+On the positive side, advertising a new drug can be helpful in raising awareness for treatments patients can receive.
+For example, if a patient was unable to find a solution for a minor condition they’ve previously worked with their doctor to manage, they might abandon their efforts.
+With the help of advertising, they become more aware of new medications that could treat their condition.
 On the negative side, advertising drugs may expose patients to medications that they don’t necessarily need.